Nidhiks2000/realtime-clickstream-pipeline/README.md

 #### Managed Infrastructure [Aiven Console](https://console.aiven.io/):

-Aiven for Apache Kafka: A inkless kafka running cluster with SASL/SSL enabled.
+1. Aiven for Apache Kafka: A inkless kafka running cluster with SASL/SSL enabled.

-Aiven for OpenSearch: A running instance with Dashboards enabled.
+2. Aiven Kafka Connect: An active connector service integrated with the Kafka cluster.

-Aiven Kafka Connect: An active connector service integrated with the Kafka cluster.
+3. Aiven Karapace: The Schema Registry service enabled to host the Avro data contracts.

-Aiven Karapace: The Schema Registry service enabled to host the Avro data contracts.
+4. Aiven for OpenSearch: A running instance with Dashboards enabled.

 #### Local Development Environment:

-Python 3.8+: Installed with the following libraries:
+1. Python 3.8+: Installed with the following libraries:

-confluent-kafka: For high-performance Kafka communication.
+2. confluent-kafka: For high-performance Kafka communication.

-fastavro: To handle binary Avro serialization.
+3. fastavro: To handle binary Avro serialization.